svrnm/parallelGBC/README.md

 In general you can compute with this binary using the following parameters:

     ./test/test-f4 <input-file> <processors> <verbosity> <printGB> <blocksize> <doSimplify> <withSugar>

+If you have compiled the binary using MPI you can compute distributed:

+		mpirun -np <slots> --host <hosts> ./test/test-f4 <...>

 Checking functionality
 ----------------------